Mifflin Township, Lycoming County, Pennsylvania: Early settlers

 When colonial settlers first arrived in what is now Mifflin Township, they were outside the western boundary of what was then the Province of Pennsylvania.
 These settlers were not under the jurisdiction or protection of any type from any of the Thirteen Colonies.
 They became known as the Fair Play Men.
 These men established their own form of government, known as the "Fair Play System", with three elected commissioners who ruled on land claims and other issues for the group.
 In a remarkable coincidence, the Fair Play Men made their own Declaration of Independence from Britain on July 4, 1776, beneath the "Tiadaghton Elm" on the banks of Pine Creek.

 Mifflin Township is located within the Larrys Creek watershed.
-This area was densely covered with trees and brush until about 1790 when the first settlers attempted to clear some of the land that surrounds Larrys Creek.
-John Murphy was the first settlers to establish a permanent homestead.
+This area was densely covered with trees and brush until about 1790, when the first settlers attempted to clear some of the land that surrounds Larrys Creek.
+John Murphy was the first settler to establish a permanent homestead.
 He cleared some land along the creek and built a home.
 His daughter, Sarah, is thought to have been the first white child to have been born in Mifflin Township.
 Murphy was soon followed by other settlers who also built cabins, cleared some land for farming and built sawmills.
 Lumber was soon to become the dominant industry in Mifflin Township.